ontologyportal/sigmakee/README.txt

 with having directories created there.
 Before you can run Sigma you'll also need to modify /home/theuser/.sigmakee/KBs/config.xml to conform to your local paths.
-If you are running tomcat locally, also change the port value to 8080
+If you are running tomcat locally, also change the port value to 8080 .
+E will only work if your $TMPDIR is set correctly.
+If you load a different version of tomcat, be sure to change $CATALINA_HOME and your paths to conform to the version.

 mkdir workspace
 mkdir Programs